 - "Independence" uses the same vocal melody as an older song, "The Fall of Saigon", but in reverse.

 - Capitalism Is Bad: "Sleep" and "A New Kind of Water" protest self-destructive, unsustainable consumerism.

 - Careful with That Axe: Hayward lets out some absolutely deranged screams, especially on "Paper Hats".
 In the liner notes for the album remaster, he stated that he learnt to let his voice go during the making of the record.

 - Design Student's Orgasm: The cover, when it isn't being absolutely terrifying.

-- Downer Ending: The album ends on the unsettling instrumental "Hi Baku Shyo", which roughly translates to "explosion-affected people".
+- Downer Ending: The album ends on the unsettling instrumental "Hi Baku Shyo", which roughly translates to "a-bomb sickness".